webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 AMSI.
 Defender is triggered by the whole script but not by its individual parts.

-Not very useful if we just want a one liner, but bear with me.
+Not very useful since we don't always have access to the command line interface, but bear with me.

 ### Digging up with Frida